-2. It can be demonstrated that the design of the proposed addition is of superior design quality; compatible with existing neighborhood character; effective in minimizing the perceived size of the dwelling; not overly intrusive to the privacy and sunlight access of neighboring dwellings; and
+2. It can be demonstrated that the design of the proposed addition is of superior design quality; compatible with existing neighborhood character; effective in minimizing the perceived size of the dwelling; not overly intrusive to the privacy and sunlight access of neighboring dwellings; and is in substantial compliance with the design guidelines for single-family homes; and

-3. No other exceptions are requested.
+3. No other design exceptions are requested.

-DIAGRAM 10-1-603(E)(1)(A): FRONT YARD BUILDING MODULATION ALTERNATIVE a.
+DIAGRAM 10-1-603(E)(1)(A): FRONT YARD BUILDING MODULATION ALTERNATIVE A a.
 Standard E-(2)(a): At least 40 percent of the length of the second story is set back 4 feet from the first floor building face.
 See Diagram 10-1-603(E)(2)(A) below.

-DIAGRAM 10-1-603(E)(1)(B): FRONT YARD BUILDING MODULATION ALTERNATIVE b.
+DIAGRAM 10-1-603(E)(1)(B): FRONT YARD BUILDING MODULATION ALTERNATIVE B b.
 Standards E-(2)(b): At least 30 percent of the interior side of a building is offset a minimum of 5 feet in depth from the primary wall.
 See Diagram 10.1.603(E)(2)(B) below.

 2. Side, second story.
-The side yard setback for the second story must conform to one of the following three standards.
+The side yard setback for the second story must conform to one of the following four three standards.

 DIAGRAM 10-1-603(E)(2)(A): SIDE YARD BUILDING MODULATION ALTERNATIVE A c.
-Standard E-(2)(c): The second story setback is determined by a 45-degree inclined daylight plane extending from the intersection of the side property line and the existing grade at a point 12 feet above finished grade.
+Standard E-(2)(\subseteq c): The second story setback is determined by a 45-degree inclined daylight plane extending from the intersection of the side property line and the existing grade at a point 12 feet above finished grade.
 See Diagram 10.1.603(E)(2)(C) below.

-DIAGRAM 10-1-603(E)(2)(C): SIDE YARD BUILDING MODULATION ALTERNATIVE C
+DIAGRAM 10-1-603(E)(2)(B): SIDE YARD BUILDING MODULATION ALTERNATIVE B